maitrix-org/Voila/README.md

 # 🔥 Latest News!!

-* Mar 25, 2025: 👋 We've released the inference code and model weights of Voila.
+* April 28, 2025: 👋 We've released the inference code and model weights of Voila.

 # ⚙️ Foundation Models